The Coating on Your Organic Fruit: What Is Apeel, and Should You Be Concerned?

 Not like fruit used to.

 You didn’t ask for a coating.
-You didn’t ask for science to sneak between you and the soil.
+You didn’t ask for technology to insert itself between you and the soil.
+But here we are.

 When did “natural” start needing a label to prove it?